rolland97/sql-converter/README.md

 2. Open a web browser and navigate to `http://localhost:8000`

-3. Use the web interface to upload your SQL file containing INSERT statements
+3. Use the web interface to choose between SQL to PHP Array or SQL to Laravel Migration conversion

+4. Upload your SQL file containing either INSERT or CREATE TABLE statements

-4. The application will process the file and return a converted PHP file for download
+5. The application will process the file and return a converted file for download (PHP file or ZIP file)

 ## API Endpoints

-- `GET /`: Renders the HTML form for file upload
+- `GET /`: Renders the HTML page with tabs for both conversion options
-- `POST /convert/`: Accepts a SQL file upload, converts it, and returns the PHP file
+- `POST /convert/php`: Accepts a SQL file upload, converts INSERT statements to PHP arrays, and returns a PHP file
+- `POST /convert/laravel`: Accepts a SQL file upload, converts CREATE TABLE statements to Laravel migrations, and returns a ZIP file

 ## File Structure